itmo-wad/hm2_Polukhina_Elizaveta/README.md

    ![image](https://github.com/frankachu/Elizaveta_Polukhina_1lab/assets/108089618/efa52c27-862e-42f0-8be9-b248eafb3a15)

-Also you can look at this site that wsa posted via Git Pages: https://frankachu.github.io/ Unfornatelly, this version doesn't show the time access.
+Also you can look at this site that was posted via Git Pages: https://frankachu.github.io/ Unfornatelly, this version doesn't show the time access.